harry7557558/spirulae/README.md

  - [3D implicit surface grapher](./implicit3/index.html)
  - [Complex domain coloring grapher](./complex/index.html)
  - [3D complex domain coloring grapher](./complex3/index.html)

- - [Implicit curve grapher](./implicit2/index.html) (for testing, not intended to be useful)
+[//]: # "- [Implicit curve grapher](./implicit2/index.html) (for testing, not intended to be useful)"

 It is important to note that these function graphers are developed completely by my effort.
 Since I don't have much knowledge of advanced functions (especially the complex-variable ones, which I only found their graphs to be visually cool), I cannot guarantee the mathematical practicability and accuracy of these tools.
 If you have any suggestions or believe you are experiencing a bug, feel free to [open an issue on GitHub](https://github.com/harry7557558/spirula/issues).

 The name "Spirula" comes from the name of a [deep-ocean cephalopod mollusk](https://en.wikipedia.org/wiki/Spirula) that has distinctive spiral shells.
+I consider myself a fan of spirals so it's not surprising that you see a lot of spirals in example graphs.

 ----